GTPB/ELIXIR-Train-the-Trainer-Dev/slides.md

-The triple dollar sign is a slide section (the content will be used to geenrate the slides)
+The triple dollar sign is
+a slide section (the content will be used to geenrate the slides)

+---

+## some section
+### some subsection